-- 1. Be interviewed and recommended for admission by a school representative, - 2.
-Submit a Student Information Form, - 3.
-Sign a Student Conduct Code Agreement, - 4.
-Sign an Enrollment Agreement and pay an application fee, - 5.
-Receive an acceptance notification from the school, - 6.
-Provide proof of high school graduation, or its equivalent, prior to the beginning of classroom attendance, and - 7.
-Students at the Sacramento campus must attain a minimum score of 120 on the CPAt.
+- 1. Be interviewed and recommended for admission by a school representative. - 2.
+Submit a Student Information Form. - 3.
+Sign Code of Student Conduct Agreement. - 4.
+Sign an Enrollment Agreement and pay an application fee. - 5.
+Receive acceptance notification from the school. - 6.
+In order to begin classroom attendance at WyoTech, an applicant must provide proof of standard-curriculum high school graduation or its equivalent.
+A transcript may be required in order to determine eligibility, or - 7.
+In order to begin classroom attendance at WyoTech, achieve a passing score for eligibility to enter as an ability to benefit student.